 India has maintained a solid commitment to BRICS, using it to strengthen its economic ties and assert its role in global governance.
 It also advocates for the “Global South”.

 The relationship with China within BRICS is complicated due to bilateral tensions.
 Still, both countries engage constructively within this forum on shared interests, such as resisting Western hegemony in international finance.
 India and China have very different agendas within BRICS.
 China wants to expand BRICS to reduce India’s importance within BRICS.
-On the other hand, India is not in favour of introducing a common currency for trade within BRICS, which could be seen as an economic challenge to the US and could align the group more closely with Chinese interests against those of the West.
+On the other hand, India does not favour introducing a common currency for trade within BRICS, which could be seen as an economic challenge to the US and could align the group more closely with Chinese interests against those of the West.

 For more insights on this subject, I recommend the following sources: